DamirAidossov/Rick-and-Morty-App/README.md

 - Opening individual character in modal window when pressed on character image.

 ## Important information
-- In order to run app it require constant internet connection
+- In order to run app it is required to have constant internet connection
 - Application was created with JavaScript library React

 ## Installing and Running